Demonstrators Accuse Aurora Store Of Racial Profiling With Rule About Taking Mask Down When Buying Age-Restricted Products; Manager Says It's Not So

 It is a practice Galanis said the store has been enforcing since the mask mandate for the coronavirus pandemic started.
 But he said he really started enforcing the rule when word came from Aurora police that businesses were not properly verifying the ages of those buying liquor and tobacco.

-He added that removing the mask also allows him to see if someone is intoxicated.
+He added that removing the mask also allows him to see whether someone is intoxicated.

 “Once you pull the mask, it’s a big wave that comes through and you tell that the person had too much to drink,” Galanis said.